jordandelbar/go-polars/README.md

 ./build.sh
 ```

-For detailed installation options, see [INSTALLATION.md](INSTALLATION.md).
+For detailed installation options, see [the installation guide](./docs/INSTALLATION.md).

 ## ✨ Features